LISTEN TO THIS ARTICLE

 Misalignment Happens at Every Step

-A separate study from CMU and Princeton tracked 2,847 actions across six commercial computer-use agents.
-They found misaligned actions, steps that deviate from user intent, in 41% of task trajectories.
+A separate study from Ohio State University tracked 2,264 actions across 558 trajectories of computer-use agents.
+They found misaligned actions, steps that deviate from user intent, in 44% of all actions.
 Most failures weren't final-action catastrophes.
 They were early-stage errors in finding the right interface elements that cascaded.

 The researchers categorized three failure types:

-That third category is the real problem.
-When an agent realizes it clicked the wrong menu item, it doesn't ask for help or restart.
-It guesses.
-GPT-4o's recovery success rate was 31%.
-Claude 3.5 Sonnet hit 27%.
+That first category is the real problem.
+Agents don't distinguish between legitimate user instructions and injected malicious ones.
+When tested with iterative correction feedback, 78% of misaligned actions were ultimately corrected, but only 62% in a single revision.
 These models are better at admitting failure in text conversations than in GUI interactions, which suggests the multimodal grounding layer introduces a confidence gap.

-The fix they tested, GUARD, a lightweight misalignment detection system, cut error propagation by 58% by injecting pause points where the agent must justify its next action before executing.
+The fix they tested, DeAction, a practical misalignment detection and correction system, reduced adversarial attack success rates by over 90% by detecting misaligned actions before execution and iteratively correcting them through structured feedback.
+DeAction outperformed baselines by over 15% absolute in F1 score.
 The system doesn't prevent mistakes.
 It forces agents to explain their reasoning before they commit, which turns out to be enough to catch most catastrophic errors before they happen.

 This is the pattern emerging across multiple papers: agents need procedural friction.
 Speed without verification is the problem, not the solution.